temetvince/alaankwa/README.md

 * Outposts show themselves as a candidate for export or import jobs
     * This is helpful for making generic templates that include the outpost where you are creating the template
 * Fixed multiple Supply Drone bugs
-* Economy flowcharts for Mayhem 3/Mayhem 3 Rebalanced and Star Wars Mayhem 3
+* Economy flowcharts for Mayhem 3

 ## Links
 * temetvince Youtube Playlists (X3 Mod Install Videos):